Anniedarling-blip/rankforge/README.md

 It is an AI-powered system that:

-generates strategy
+-generates strategy
-validates content
+-validates content
-predicts performance
+-predicts performance
-adapts to platforms
+-adapts to platforms

 📜 License